abdullahsumbal/Interview/Languages/C/notes.md

 https://www.youtube.com/watch?v=CpjVucvAc3g&index=7&list=PL2_aWCzGMAwLZp6LMUKI3cc7pgGsasm2_

 11. char [] vs char *

 char * immutable. this is like a constant. allocates the string + pointer in memory char [] is mutable but the first pointer is constant. allocates memory only for string. https://overiq.com/c-programming/101/character-array-and-character-pointer-in-c/

+12. What is segmentation fault?
+Memory access problem. reading or writing on memory location where we are not allowed to access. for example writing on NULL address.